On-Campus Programs

 Pathways - 1st or 2nd Saturdays of the Month

 Pathways is an exploration of Spirit, by studying classical and modern texts, and applying this teachings and practices to everyday life.
-This year we will be reading and studying two modern philosophers: Raimon Panikkar and Ken Wilber.
-We will be building a bridge between the Holy Bible and Ch’an Buddhism.
-Finally we will be studying four important woman of the last century: Hannah Arendt, Simone de Beauvoir, Ayn Rand and Simone Weil.
+This year we will be reading and studying Raimon Panikkar, Ken Wilber, Hannah Arendt, Simone de Beauvoir, Ayn Rand and Simone Weil and building a bridge between the Holy Bible and Ch’an Buddhism.

 Centering Prayer - Wednesday Mornings at 9:30am & Thursday Evenings at 6:30pm